libretiny-eu/libretiny/docs/projects/esphome.md

 	For this, you need Docker, Docker Compose and Python installed.
 After running the commands, you'll have a running ESPHome Dashboard interface that you can connect to.

-	1. `git clone https://github.com/kuba2k2/libretuya-esphome` (or download the .ZIP and unpack it, not recommended)
+	1. `git clone https://github.com/kuba2k2/libretiny-esphome` (or download the .ZIP and unpack it, not recommended)
-	2. Open a terminal/cmd.exe in the cloned directory (`libretuya-esphome`).
+	2. Open a terminal/cmd.exe in the cloned directory (`libretiny-esphome`).
 	3. `python docker/build.py --tag libretiny --arch amd64 --build-type docker build` - this will build the Docker image of ESPHome.
 Change `amd64` to something else if you're using a Raspberry Pi.
 	4. Create a `docker-compose.yml` file in the same directory: